-He has also won two BAFTAS for his Channel 4 show The Island with Bear Grylls now in its sixth season.
+He has also won two BAFTAS for his Channel 4 show The Island with Bear Grylls.

-Most recently Bear took Indian Prime Minister Modi into the wilderness which achieved a landmark record as the ‘world’s most trending televised event, with a staggering 3.6 BILLION impressions’.
+Bear has also taken Prime Minister Modi of India into the wilderness which achieved a landmark record as the ‘world’s most trending televised event, with a staggering 3.6 BILLION impressions’.

-He is married to Shara, and they live between a houseboat on the Thames in London and a private island off the Welsh coast.
+He is married to Shara, and together they have three sons: Jesse, Marmaduke and Huckleberry.
+They live between a houseboat on the Thames in London and a private island off the Welsh coast.